TERREMEMBER/znbase/docs/content/latest/secure/column-level-encryption.md

 ## Asymmetric Encryption

-Asymmetric Encryption, also known as Public-Key cryptography can be used with YugabyteDB for enabling column level encryption.
-YugabyteDB can be configured with generated public/private keys or corporate gpg keys for encrypting column data.
+Asymmetric Encryption, also known as Public-Key cryptography can be used with ZNbaseDB for enabling column level encryption.
+ZNbaseDB can be configured with generated public/private keys or corporate gpg keys for encrypting column data.

-The example below walks through configuring YugabyteDB cluster with a new set of keys (public and private)
+The example below walks through configuring ZNbaseDB cluster with a new set of keys (public and private)

 ### Step 1.
 Generate RSA key pair